Huotes/CommitMaker/README.md

 Chuck Norris doesn't do Burn Down charts, he does Smack Down charts.

 Chuck Norris can win in a game of Russian roulette with a fully loaded gun.

+Most people have 23 pairs of chromosomes.
+Chuck Norris has 72... and they're all poisonous.